crutchy-/SteelCraft/README.md

 After computing total applied loads to each steel (andesite) element, internal loads (plane shears, torsion, axial force and bending moments) will be computed using linear-static FEA methods.
 Then code checks will be performed based on AS 3990-1993 (working stress), treating each element as having a solid square 1m x 1m cross-section.
-Any andesite block that fails a code check will be turned into granite.
+Any andesite block that fails a code check will be turned into granite (or maybe sand).

 # Commands